SO MANY IN THIS PERISHING WORLD ARE JUST RUSHING BLINDLY TO A PLACE THAT THEY DO NOT KNOW WHAT AWAITS.

 Are you going to waste the little time that is left and find yourself numbered with the lost?
 Everyone must understand there are only two forces in this world that will determine how we act – good and evil.
 There is no middle ground with God, so there is really only two choices in life to follow; you cannot just be a ‘fence sitter’ and saying I haven’t made up my mind yet.
 There is no salvation in that, you either want salvation or you don’t.
 There will be many who will think or say I’m a good person, I’ve never done anything really bad, I will be saved.
 They are the spiritually unprepared, that is, they haven't yet made a conscious decision to accept Jesus as their saviour, which is exactly the same as a fence sitter and even Satan, who knows the scriptures has no hope at all.
 If you are still an unbeliever, the problem isn’t that He has rejected you, you have rejected Him.
 It beggars belief to understand why so many still won’t accept His free gift???

 Because of past conditioning, many who don't believe think that church attendance is a requirement but if they only knew, it's not necessary or about that at all.
 Scripture does not mention that attending a church is necessary for salvation.
 And if you understand the strait gate verses, Matthew 7:13 & 14, it clearly says there is another way and it was created by Jesus.
+And could anyone create a better way?
 Only those who have made a firm choice within themselves and given their hearts and minds and their lives to God have a hope, those who refuse, sadly have no hope.
 2nd Thessalonians 2: 10, they perish because they refuse to believe.
 And that is the only sin that isn't forgiven.
 It’s far better to ‘have a realised and acted on belief’ – at least with a hope of salvation, than those who continue blindly along saying I believe, but by mouth only and not living it.
 The rewards for those who truly believe, in far excess, outweighs everything of those who reject it.

 There are so many who have chosen not to live for God and is plain to see all around us – also by the things that are accepted today in the name of equality, which, not that long ago were hidden from view behind closed doors and sadly reflect the degradation of man and will only get worse.
 It says to love the sinner but not the sin.